Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     (1) An entry of 'no data' indicates that the test cycle could not complete successfully and therefore `Apache Bench`_ did not record the statistics.

+    Both SP1 and SP4 show relatively linear changes in performance.
+The important thing is the marked difference in the amount of requests per second between the 2 servers.
+After more investigation we found that the back-end network between the servers in the cluster is not running at its full capacity.
+This has been changed and a second set of tests will be run to validate the assumption that network throughput is responsible for the difference in performance between the 2 mentioned servers.

 Recommendation for scaling / Conclusion